mdekstrand/cs533-web/week5/index.md

 If you haven't yet, I highly recommend consulting the [course glossary](../../resources/glossary.md).
 Please post on Piazza if you have suggested additions!

+The midterm is also likely to be useful in studying for the exam.

 ## {{mnotebook}} Writing Functions